Alex-Stalter/AStalterJobsProjects/README.md

 ### Tests

-Four tests are run to make sure each element of the program works flawlessly.
+Six tests are run to make sure each element of the program works flawlessly.

 The first test is a very simple test that looks at the data retrieved from online and makes sure that there are more than 1000 entries that come in.